cockpit-project/cockpit/doc/protocol.md

 The following fields are defined:

+ * "binary": If present, either "base64" or "raw"
  * "channel": A uniquely chosen channel id
  * "payload": A payload type, see below
  * "host": The destination host for the channel, defaults to "localhost"
  * "user": Optional alternate user for authenticating with host

+If "binary" is set then this channel transfers binary messages.
+If "binary" is set to "base64" then messages in the channel are encoded using "base64", otherwise if it's set to "raw" they are transferred directly.

 These optional fields are used when establishing a channel over a new connection with a host.
 If a connection is already open for the given